CodzHorizon/Netflix-HomePage-Clone/README.md

-# 🎬 Netflix HomePage Clone
+# 🎬 Netflix HomePage Clone (My First Project)

-A static front-end clone of the Netflix homepage, built with HTML, CSS, and JavaScript.
+A static front-end clone of the Netflix homepage, built with HTML And CSS .
 This project replicates the design and layout of Netflix's landing page for educational and UI/UX practice purposes.

 🔗 **Live Demo**: [CodzHorizon.github.io/Netflix-HomePage-Clone](https://CodzHorizon.github.io/Netflix-HomePage-Clone/)